GoogleCloudPlatform/healthcare-data-harmonization/mapping_language/docs/codelab.md

 </pre>
 </section>

-Add `Star: BodyName_BodyType_BodyInfo($root.Stars[], "Star")` to your mapping just below `Moon: ...`.
+* Add `Star: BodyName_BodyType_BodyInfo($root.Stars[], "Star")` to your mapping just below `Moon: ...`

-Now, update BodyName_BodyType_BodyInfo to output semiMajorAxis according to the following specifications:
+* Update BodyName_BodyType_BodyInfo to output semiMajorAxis according to the following specifications:

-1) Bodies with a semiMajorAxis greater than 1M KM should output a value converted to AU
+  * Bodies with a semiMajorAxis greater than 1M KM should output a value converted to AU
-1) Bodies with a semiMajorAxis less than or equal to 1M KM should output a value converted to KM
+  * Bodies with a semiMajorAxis less than or equal to 1M KM should output a value converted to KM
-1) Bodies with no semiMajorAxis defined should have the field `orbitalRoot: true`
+  * Bodies with no semiMajorAxis defined should have the field `orbitalRoot: true`

 Your output should be: